bcstp/hugosite/content/post/2020sept-open-mic.md

 ## Current Issues.
 We have 'em

 Many current issues have most of us very concerned about the future of our way of life and the liberty we enjoy.
-The upcoming general election, civil unrest, judicial misconduct, media distortion of facts, wholesale business destruction by quaratining healthy people (!?), and **evil being proclaimed to be good are a mere sampling of the upside-down world we live in today.**
+The upcoming general election, civil unrest, judicial misconduct, media distortion of facts, wholesale business destruction by quarantining healthy people (!?), and **evil being proclaimed to be good are a mere sampling of the upside-down world we live in today.**

 ## Open mic night.
 Preach it